bublaiSAURUS/Machine_Learning1/README.md

 # Machine_Learning1
-A simple email spam filter based on Naive Bayes model
+1. A simple email spam filter based on Naive Bayes model
+2. An implementation of Independent Component Analysis to reduce the dimensions of a dataset.